lupyuen/pinephone-nuttx/README.md

 _What about `-D__NuttX__`?_

-The Zig Compiler won't let us specify C Macros at the Command Line, so we inserted the macro `__NuttX__` into the Zig App...
+The Zig Compiler won't let us specify C Macros at the Command Line, so we defined the macro `__NuttX__` in our Zig App...

 https://github.com/lupyuen/pinephone-nuttx/blob/2d938b9f09a165c0ff82b5dbbb12f1c4c6db61f2/display.zig#L27-L42